2021 Gifts For Travelers

 Travel Themed Gifts

 There are gift ideas for someone going travelling and there are travel things for after the trip (or between trips).
 These are for the latter.

 This is such a cool travel gift one of my favorite gifts for travel lovers.
 Once we land somewhere somewhat permanently, I want to get one for myself.
+I know this is the perfect gift for our geography-loving son.
 The Scrape Off Map is just that.
-It’s a world map where you can scape off the gold color like a lottery ticket, to reveal the colorful country you visited underneath.
+It’s a world map where you can scratch off the gold color like a lottery ticket, to reveal the colorful country you visited underneath.
 U.S. states and Canadian provinces can be scraped off individually.
 The map is such a beautiful and fun gift for frequent travelers because it reminds them of places they’ve been and might inspire them to want to “scratch off” more countries.

 I think this is one of those perfect gifts for travelers.
 We saw these pillows at a hotel in Salt Lake City.
 I thought they were cute then and I’d love to get a few as unique travel gifts for her (or me!).
 The message and design on these pillow cases make you want to explore the world…or at least curl up with a good book about exploring the world.
 These make my list of top gifts for travelers.